 The Episcopal Farmworker Ministry, with Episcopal Relief & Development’s support, is adapting programming in order to both respond to COVID-19 and to increase disaster resilience among farmworkers in the diocese of East and North Carolina.
 Farmworkers in this area have been hit by consecutive hurricanes almost annually since Hurricane Matthew in 2016 and are particularly vulnerable to disasters due to language barriers and the likelihood of losing income when a storm hits the area.
 The Episcopal Farmworker Ministry is providing meals, and hygiene and cleaning kits to local families and farmworker camps, as well as rental assistance, furniture, appliances and home repair, and mental health services.

-Episcopal Relief & Development is working with the Episcopal Diocese of Ohio to address the impact of COVID-19 on marginalized communities in the northern part of the state.
-Through the diocese’s ministry, Feeding the Beloved Community, which leverages their deep community relationships and diocesan-grown produce and pork, the diocese is serving 800 meals per week this summer.
+Episcopal Relief & Development worked with the Episcopal Diocese of Ohio to address the impact of COVID-19 on marginalized communities in the northern part of the state.
+Through the diocese’s ministry, Feeding the Beloved Community, which leverages their deep community relationships and diocesan-grown produce and pork, the diocese served 800 meals per week in the summer of 2020.

 The Episcopal Diocese of Eastern Oregon is assisting individuals and families who have been affected by both the coronavirus and historic floods that devastated Pendleton, Oregon in early February, damaging or destroying more than 400 buildings and homes.
 The diocese had to adjust plans for the flooding response quickly as stay-at-home and social distancing guidelines were issued.
 The closure of non-essential businesses created other economic concerns.
 With the support of Episcopal Relief & Development, the diocese is providing assistance with rent, food and other needs to impacted individuals and families.